avephill/hugo-site/content/publication/hill-forest-fires-climateinduced-2021/index.md

 publishDate: '2024-05-15T23:07:06.533693Z'
 publication_types:
 - article-journal
+featured: true
 publication: '*Nature Communications*'
 doi: 10.1038/s41467-021-26838-z
-abstract: Abstract             Due to climate change, plant populations experience environmental conditions to which they are not adapted.
+abstract: Due to climate change, plant populations experience environmental conditions to which they are not adapted.
 Our understanding of the next century's vegetation geography depends on the distance, direction, and rate at which plant distributions shift in response to a changing climate.
 In this study